 Pond and meadow habitats have been introduced to attract new species.
 A log pile area is home to dozens of different mini beasts, including the endangered stag beetle.

-The trail is a sensitive area and much time goes into managing it for your enjoyment.
+The Nature Trail is a sensitive area and much time goes into managing it for your enjoyment.
 Please help us to look after the area by not taking dogs onto the trail.
 Please take all of your litter home with you.

 Guide dogs are allowed.